The Lunge: A Super Exercise

-The lunge is a lower body compound movement that targets hip, knee, and ankle joints, while improving trunk stability in non-symmetrical positions.
-This is a great exercise to develop strength, balance, and endurance, and there are numerous progressions and variations to this exercise.
+The lunge is a lower body compound movement that targets the muscles of the hip, knee, and ankle joints, all whilst improving trunk stability in asymmetrical positions.
+This is a great exercise to develop strength, balance, and endurance, and there are numerous progressions/variations that can be used to adapt it to each individual’s specific needs.

 Due to the variability in anatomical differences, mobility restrictions, and muscle flexibility, this exercise may look different from person to person.
 Therefore, it is important to use this resource as a general guide; however, a physiotherapist will be able to ensure the exercise is properly and safely executed.